WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Integration with AWS Lambda

-- AWS Lambda service deploys a fleet of _pollers_ that read from your queue.
-The **initial pollers concurrency is 5 and then increases by 60 based on the number of messages in the queue**
+- ~AWS Lambda service deploys a fleet of _pollers_ that read from your queue.
+The **initial pollers concurrency is 5 and then increases by 60 based on the number of messages in the queue**~

+  - This is no longer true.
+Now the **scalling is much more flexible at 300 concurrent executions in 1**.
+[See the blog post here](https://aws.amazon.com/blogs/compute/introducing-faster-polling-scale-up-for-aws-lambda-functions-configured-with-amazon-sqs/).

 - The AWS Lambda service (in reallity the ESM) **uses long polling for the integration**.
 This makes sense as it would be ineficient to use anything else but long polling.
 See [this documentation section](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-scaling).